metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 <a id="nestedatt--spec--variables--schema--open_apiv3_schema"></a>
 ### Nested Schema for `spec.variables.schema.open_apiv3_schema`

-Required:

-- `type` (String) Type is the type of the variable.
-Valid values are: object, array, string, integer, number or boolean.

 Optional:

 - `additional_properties` (Map of String) AdditionalProperties specifies the schema of values in a map (keys are always strings).
 NOTE: Can only be set if type is object.
 NOTE: AdditionalProperties is mutually exclusive with Properties.
 NOTE: This field uses PreserveUnknownFields and Schemaless, because recursive validation is not possible.